GoldGameCoin/GOLD/README.md

 title: titles.goldpedia
 entry: goldpedia.entries.ENTRY
 ---
-@moneropedia_article
+@goldpedia_article
 	@@ -307,7 +307,7 @@ summary: "PUT SUMMARY OF YOUR ENTRY HERE IN QUOTES"
 ```

 ### 5. Add the title to _i18n/en.yml
 Now you need to add the title of the page to the `_18n/en.yml` file.
 It *must* be in the `goldpedia` section and must be the same as the `ENTRY` you added early in the `/resources/goldpedia` folder (goldpedia.entries.ENTRY).
-Keeping as example a Goldpedia called "Daemon", you have to add in the `moneropedia` block `daemon: Daemon`.
+Keeping as example a Goldpedia called "Daemon", you have to add in the `goldpedia` block `daemon: Daemon`.

 ## How to update the Workgroups page